-ALEXANDER: Dr. Charles McCall helped us as associate Dean.
-He went from here to Oklahoma City, he was the first Dean at the ORU [Oral Roberts University] School of Medicine, and when they had problems getting their accreditation he left there, and joined us in the Dean's office.
+ALEXANDER: We were very fortunate in that we had some of associate and assistant deans, probably won't list all of them, but Dr. Charles McCall was in our, helped us as associate Dean.
+He went from here to Oklahoma City.
+He was the first Dean at the ORU [Oral Roberts University] School of Medicine, and when they had problems getting their accreditation he left there, and joined us in the Dean's office.
 He came with a lot of knowledge and experience because he [had] done that before; helped us tremendously getting things up and going.
 Dr. Clyde Jenson was a second one that I remember early on who really did a lot of work, was very close to the Deans, did a lot of administrative work with helping us get up and organized into our different departments, into the committees that we needed to have to run the school.
-So we really did have some very unique individuals with a lot of experience that helped us.
+So, we had, we really did have some very unique individuals with a lot of experience that helped us.